 If the Public Defender assigns an assistant public defender to a case, the Public Defender shall enter that information in the Case Management System.
-If the Public Defender assigns a case to private counsel, the Public Defender shall furnish a notice of appointment to the attorney and shall enter the appointment information in the Case Management System.
-Upon assigning a case to private counsel, the Public Defender shall furnish to the client instructions about contacting his or her attorney when contacted by the client.
+If the Public Defender assigns a case to private counsel, the Public Defender shall furnish a notice of appointment to the attorney by email or other appropriate notification means, within one business day of the appointment by the Public Defender.
+The Public Defender shall also file the notice of appointment of private counsel with the Clerk of Superior Court and shall provide a copy to the defendant or respondent along with instructions about contacting his or her attorney.